FancyGrid/awesome-grid/README.md

 * [Vaadin](http://vaadin.com/) - Material design widgets on Polymer.
 It has AngularJS and Java versions.
 Grid solutions: modern grid with basic features with Free license(Apache 2.0).
 Important: it supports only latest browsers versions!
 * [Webix](http://webix.com/) - Variety of widgets.
-It has Backbone.js, AngularJS, .NET versions.
+It has Backbone.js, Angular 1, Angular2, VueJS and custom integrations.
+There is .NET version.
 Grid solutions: grid, treegrid, scheduler, pivot, spreadsheet.
 * [w2ui](http://w2ui.com/) - Light framework on jQuery with just 69kb.
 Grid solutions: light grid solution.